Board of Directors

 Emma Núñez (Emma), Founder and President of Caobas Foundation, was born in the Dominican Republic and immigrated to the United States at the age of 7 years old.
 As a child of immigrant parents, she was challenged with many of the obstacles that place a child in an “at-risk” category in society – language barriers, single parenting, scarcity of mentors, and limited financial means.
 Exposure to education, particularly tapping into the power of reading and writing; in addition to what she considered her refuge -dance and music – became her saving grace.
-After graduating from high school, she pursued her love for human services/mental health education at Montgomery College while working as an insurance agent.
-She later enrolled at the George Washington University’ Pension & Benefits program, which prepared her for a Benefits & Pension Administrator position at one of Washington DC’s top law firms – Sutherland, Asbill & Brenan.
-Her entrepreneurial spirit eventually led her to open her own real estate firm and training academy in Maryland; where she served as a trainer and mentor to other real estate agents and developed one the of first bi-lingual real estate/mortgage training classes in the area.
+After graduating from high school, she studied psychology at Montgomery College while working as an insurance agent.
+She later enrolled at the George Washington University’ Pension & Benefits program, which prepared her for a Benefits Administrator position at one of Washington DC’s top law firms – Sutherland, Asbill & Brenan.
+Her entrepreneurial spirit led her to open her own real estate firm and training academy in Maryland; where she served as a trainer and mentor to other real estate agents and developed one the of first bi-lingual real estate/mortgage training classes in the area.
 Her dedication and passion to teach others to tap into the power of education and economic independence resulted in hundreds of students changing their economic legacy.
-Emma continues to dedicate half of her time to real estate consulting and genuinely shares, “after 25+ years of empowering others with the art of real estate investing, I must confess that my humanitarian work, and my love for mental health awareness, is my greatest passion.
-I can’t remember a time when I am not trying to counsel, empower, or give back that which has been passed on to me.
-I love to empower others and as a humanitarian I am passionate about sowing an educational legacy that strengthens the power of knowledge into the next generation, and this is my mission not only in the lives of my children but in the children within my community.”
-Emma has been raising money for scholarship funding since she started her business in 1998; at which time she founded the Montero Education Fund & the Silver Spring Hispanic Heritage Gala to raise money for youth education in Montgomery County.
-In 2014, she founded Caobas Foundation to extend educational resources and opportunities to “at-risk” youth in the Washington Metropolitan area as well as the Dominican Republic and serves as Founder & President on the Board of Directors.
-Since her leadership in 2014, Emma pioneered the development of the Caobas FUTURO Scholarship Fund at Montgomery College, Maryland: the Caobas SiembraHumanity international mission program to the Dominican Republic; and the FUTUROLector Little Libraries & Book Clubs, which aims to empower young students in underserved communities through the dissemination of books and reading clubs.
-Many of the programs have grown by 400% since their inception in 2015 – currently extending educational resources to more than 1500 “at-risk” youth between the Washington Metropolitan Area and the Dominican Republic.
+Emma continues to dedicate half of her time to real estate consulting and investments and genuinely shares, “after 30 years of empowering others with the art of real estate investing, I must confess that my humanitarian work is my greatest passion.”

 Ana Luisa Mendoza born and raised in the Dominican Republic, is one of the founders and Vice-President of the Board for Caobas Foundation.
 She brings over 15 years of experience working with community and educational programs, other foundations, as well as extensive experience in the technical industry.
 Ana Luisa is a Program Manager at Northrop Grumman Corporation where she manages the production and delivery of propulsion products within cost, schedule, and technical performance.
 During her tenure at Northrop Grumman (NG), she has received multiple patent disclosure awards for innovative contributions that further advanced the technology of the systems developed there.